planetscale/website-1/content/en/docs/reference/two-phase-commit.md

 ### Configuring VTGate

 The atomicity policy is controlled by the transaction_mode flag.
-The default value is multi, and will set it in multi-database mode.
+The default value is MULTI, and will set it in multi-database mode.
 This is the same as the previous legacy behavior.

-To enforce single-database transactions, the VTGates can be started by specifying transaction_mode=single.
+To enforce single-database transactions, the VTGates can be started by specifying transaction_mode=SINGLE.

-To enable 2PC, the VTGates need to be started with transaction_mode=twopc.
+To enable 2PC, the VTGates need to be started with transaction_mode=TWOPC.
 The VTTablets will require a few more flags, which will be explained below.

 The VTGate transaction_mode flag decides what to allow.
 The application can independently request a specific atomicity for each transaction.
 The request will be honored by VTGate only if it does not exceed what is allowed by the transaction_mode.
-For example, transacion_mode=single will only allow single-db transactions.
-On the other hand, transaction_mode=twopc will allow all three levels of atomicity.
+For example, transaction_mode=SINGLE will only allow single-db transactions.
+On the other hand, transaction_mode=TWOPC will allow all three levels of atomicity.

 ## Driver APIs